akka/alpakka/docs/src/main/paradox/awslambda.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="awslambda" }

 ## Usage

 Flow provided by this connector need a prepared `AWSLambdaAsyncClient` to be able to invoke lambda functions.